Protestantism in Serbia: Christ Evangelical Church

 The Christ Evangelical Church has been active in Serbia since 1950.
-Seat of this religious community is in Subotica, Ivana Zajca 17, mostly local churches are in Vojvodina: Subotica, Zrenjanin, Belgrade, Pančevo, Pivnice, Apatin, Senta, Ada, etc. The ethnic backgrounds of local churches are Serbian, Hungarian, Slovakian, and Gypsy.
+The seat of this religious community is in Subotica, Ivana Zajca 17, mostly local churches are in Vojvodina: Subotica, Zrenjanin, Belgrade, Pančevo, Pivnice, Apatin, Senta, Ada, etc. The ethnic backgrounds of local churches are Serbian, Hungarian, Slovakian, and Romani.
 It belongs to the Assemblies of God denomination.

 Church of God

 The Church of God has been active in Serbia since 1968.
-Seat of this religious community was in Karanovci (in the Varvarin municipality, Rasina District), but since 2009, it is located in Sremska Mitrovica.
+The seat of this religious community was in Karanovci (in the Varvarin municipality, Rasina District), but since 2009, it is located in Sremska Mitrovica.
 It belongs to the Pentecostal denomination.

 Free Church of Belgrade

-The Free Church of Belgrade have its main seat in Zvezdara, Belgrade.
+The Free Church of Belgrade has its main seat in Zvezdara, Belgrade.
 It was founded in 1978 in Belgrade.
 It was founded by the former adherents of the Church of God.

 Protestant Evangelical Church "Spiritual Center"

-The Protestant Evangelical Church "Spiritual Center" have its seat in Leskovac.
+The Protestant Evangelical Church "Spiritual Center" has its seat in Leskovac.
 One part of the adherents of this church are some members of the Roma ethnic community from southern Serbia.